Emberwalker/instagrim/README.md

 # Instagrim
 AC32007 Secure Internet Programming (University of Dundee)

+## Running
+Just want to run the thing locally?
+These commands spin up an embedded instance of Tomcat 8 on port 8880, with context path `/Instagrim` which can be killed by pressing any key after the prompt.
+This also theoretically performs hot-reload when any part of the project is changed.

+- Windows: `.\gradlew.bat appRun`
+- Mac/Linux: `./gradlew appRun`

 ## Building
 If you have `gradle` >= 3.0, you can use your locally installed installation, else use the wrapper as below.
+Build artifacts are placed in `build/libs`

 - Windows: `.\gradlew.bat build`
 - Mac/Linux: `./gradlew build`